LumenPrima/trunk-recorder-dashboard/README.md

   - Acknowledgment Response (Teal)
   - On (Yellow)
   - Default (Gray)

+### Talkgroup History View
+- Click on any talkgroup card to view detailed history
+- Adaptive data loading:
+  - Shows either the most recent 200 events OR
+  - Events from the last 24 hours (whichever is less)
+- Displays list of all radios that have been affiliated
+- Chronological event list with:
+  - Event type with color coding
+  - Radio ID
+  - Timestamp
+- Modal interface with multiple close options
+- Optimized for both busy and quiet talkgroups

 ### Visual Feedback
 - Activity glow effects on talkgroup cards (30-second fade)